Connect with others who understand.

 At some point or another, most people have woken up to a wet pillow or dry saliva on their chin or cheek.
 Drooling in your sleep can be embarrassing, but it usually isn’t a sign of any health problems.
 Drooling in your sleep sometimes means you had a deep, refreshing rest.

 When drooling happens frequently, you might wonder if it’s a sign of a medical condition or a medication side effect.
-Diabetes isn’t a direct cause of nighttime drooling, but the two can be related in some ways.
+You might also ask if it puts you at risk for any medical conditions.
+Diabetes isn’t a direct cause of nighttime drooling, and drooling doesn’t directly put you at risk for diabetes.
+However, the two can be related in some ways.
 In this article, we’ll explore the possible connections between diabetes and the tendency to drool while you sleep.

 Why People Sometimes Drool as They Sleep

-Drooling in your sleep can happen, but for most people, it only happens sometimes.
+Drooling in your sleep is relatively common.
+For most people, it only happens sometimes.
 People drool when they produce too much saliva or spit or when they have trouble keeping saliva in their mouth for any reason.

 Just as babies drool because they haven’t developed full control over the muscles around their mouths, you might drool in your sleep because you’re not able to consciously control those muscles.

 In general, your mouth produces more saliva during the day than at night.
-However, several factors can cause otherwise healthy people to drool while they sleep from time to time:
+However, several factors can cause otherwise healthy people to drool from time to time while they sleep:

 • Your sleeping position — When you sleep on your stomach or side, gravity can pull saliva out of your mouth and down your cheek or onto the pillow.

-• Sleeping with your mouth open — Once again, you don’t have much control over your mouth while asleep.
-Some people tend to breathe through their mouths at night.
+• Sleeping with your mouth open — Some people tend to breathe through the mouth at night.

-• Eating lots of sugar — Some foods, like sugary or acidic foods, can temporarily trigger excessive saliva production after eating.
+• Eating lots of acidic foods — Certain foods, like sour or acidic foods, can temporarily trigger excessive saliva production.

 • Nasal congestion — If your sinuses are blocked because of allergies or a cold, you might breathe through your mouth at night and drool more as you sleep.